-The Jagiellonian Law Society (JLS) is a voluntary legal association comprised of a diverse group of professionals (lawyers, judges, law faculty, law students, and paralegals) who are interested in, or have roots in Polish and Central/Eastern European (CEE) cultures.
+The Jagiellonian Law Society (JLS) is a voluntary legal association comprised of a diverse group of professionals (lawyers, judges, law faculty, and law students) who are interested in, or have roots in Polish and Central/Eastern European (CEE) cultures.
 Membership in the JLS is open to any legal professional who shares our interests and goals.

 We aim to become a go-to forum for issues of legal importance for the American, Polish, Polish-American, and other CEE legal communities in the United States and Poland.